glascurain4/diana_nasa_spaceapps2025/README.md

-# NASA Exoplanet Analysis Dashboard
+# DIANA - NASA Exoplanet Analysis Dashboard

 A full-stack application for analyzing exoplanet observations using machine learning.
 The dashboard allows users to input astronomical data, load pre-existing datasets, and analyze them using trained ML models.